Ernie Gonzalez

 Ernie Gonzalez (February 19, 1961 – May 15, 2020) was an American professional golfer who played on the PGA Tour in the 1980s.
 He won the only title of his career in 1986.
 By doing so, he became only the third left-handed golfer to win a Tour event.

-Early life
+Early life and amateur career

-Gonzalez was born in Chula Vista (a suburb of San Diego) on February 19, 1961.
+Gonzalez was born in Chula Vista, California, a suburb of San Diego, on February 19, 1961.
 His father was of Mexican descent and his mother was Puerto Rican.

-He attended the United States International University, where he played on the golf team.
-He turned professional in 1983.
+Gonzalez attended the United States International University, where he played on the golf team.